-Anyone is welcome to submit a pull request regardless of whether or not they have read this document.
+Anyone is welcome to submit an issue or pull request regardless of whether or not they have read this document.
 The purpose of this document is simply to explain the contribution process and the internals of how Coconut works to make contributing easier.

 If you are thinking about contributing to Coconut, please don’t hesitate to ask questions at Coconut’s Gitter!
 That includes any questions at all about contributing, including understanding the source code, figuring out how to implement a specific change, or just trying to figure out what needs to be done.